Scalpels, and pants-less days ahead

 I feel a little “rushed” by this.
 But, the surgeon who “wrote the book” on my various procedures with my health conditions works primarily with this surgical center.
 Plus, it’s likely he’ll retire later this year.
 So, if I want “the person” to do my surgery, I needed to act now.

 I’m to a point where I struggle to sustain hand-writing anyway.
-I’m typing this, and my left hand keeps going numb—what my right hand used to do before the same procedures.
+I’m typing this, and my left hand keeps going numb — what my right hand used to do before the same procedures were done.

 It’s not any old numbness.
-It’s a deep pain—like my hand is in a noose and some asshole won’t stop pulling it tighter.
+It’s a deep pain — like my hand is in a noose and some sadistic asshole won’t stop pulling it tighter.

 But I’m scared of the forced downtime.
 I’m scared of the time away from writing.

-I omit that most everything I verbalize is either so rehearsed there’s no way I could muck it up.
-Or I’m so learned on a subject that it’s second nature to me.
-Most people don't want to know that the person they're conversing with practiced everything they say.
-So, I don’t tell them unless it’s critical to.
+I omit that most everything (small-talk, namely) that I verbalize is either so rehearsed there’s no way I could muck it up.
+Or, I’m so learned on a subject that it’s second nature to discuss.

 But I remind myself that this surgery needs to get done.
 My sleep will improve.
 My quality of life will improve.
 My ability to work and even leisure will improve.

-Yet, with something like 11 surgeries and 14 total anesthesias at 36, I’m tired.
+Yet, with something like 11 surgeries and 14 total anesthesias before the age of 36, I’m tired.
 And I frigging hope this might be the last surgery I have to have.…

 I gotta throw Brian under the bus first.